Last updated FEB 28, 2022

-CMC is actively monitoring developments involving the COVID-19 Delta variant with local public health authorities.
+CMC is actively monitoring developments involving the COVID-19 Omicron variant with local public health authorities.
 Please check back for any changes in requirements and recommendations.

 Crush COVID Commitments

-COVID, particularly the highly transmissible Delta variant, is a threat to everyone in our mountain communities.
+COVID, particularly the highly transmissible Omicron variant, is a threat to everyone in our mountain communities.
 Help us keep crushing COVID by following these important precautions.

-We implore everyone who can to get the COVID-19 vaccine as soon as possible.
+We implore everyone who can to get the COVID-19 vaccine and booster as soon as possible.

-The COVID vaccine will be a requirement for students enrolling this fall who live in CMC residence halls, athletes, and/or those enrolled in some health care, public safety and first responder programs where vaccination is required for clinical or internship placement.
+Proof of having received the COVID vaccine and booster, if you’re eligible for one, will be a requirement for students enrolling this spring who live in CMC residence halls, athletes, and/or those enrolled in some health care, public safety and first responder programs where vaccination is required for clinical or internship placement.
 Study abroad programs with the college also require vaccination in order to participate.
 Other students, faculty, and staff are highly encouraged to get vaccinated.

 Students must be fully vaccinated before moving into the residence halls or by the time they begin classes in a program that will require proof of vaccination.
-Fall 2021 courses begin on August 23, 2021.
+Spring 2022 courses begin on January 17, 2022.

 The Colorado Department of Public Health & Environment maintains a list of free testing locations.
 To assist those with limited health care options or those who cannot access one of the many free testing sites, the college will pay for testing for faculty, staff and students who need a COVID-19 test.
 Guidance for this service will be posted on Basecamp.